irulanCorrino/quel-solaar/README.md

 ### Betray

-Extencive platform layer that lets you open windows, read input and connect to mics and spekers.
-Betray has an extencive plugin system that makes all applications written for betrya support hardwars such as 3D Sond Sterioscopics, multi-touch, Color Correction, Motion sencors, Headmounted displays and more
+Extensive platform layer that lets you open windows, read input and connect to mics and speakers.
+Betray has an extensive plugin system that makes all applications written for betray support hardwars such as [3D sound stereoscopics](https://en.wikipedia.org/wiki/3D_audio_effect), multi-touch, [color correction](https://en.wikipedia.org/wiki/Color_grading#Hardware), motion sensors, headmounted displays and more.

 ### Relinquish